Asabeneh/30-Days-Of-Python/07_Day_Sets/07_sets.md

 dragon = {'d', 'r', 'a', 'g', 'o','n'}
 python.disjoint(dragon)  # False, there are common items {'o', 'n'}
 ```

+🌕 You are a rising star .
+You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 7